 Sport England wants to work with other organisations to standardise the questions that are used to obtain some commonly collected data, such as the characteristics of project participants and how physically active people are.
-We have developed a question bank that sets out the standard questions that you should use when collecting this data from adults and another question bank to be used to collect data from children.
+We have developed an adult question bank that sets out the standard questions that you should use when collecting this data from adults and another question bank to be used to collect data from children.

 Sport England expects these standard questions to be used when this type of information needs to be collected, in all projects that involve our investment.

-The questions are suitable for most adults, but you may need to adapt them for particular groups such as children or adults who might have difficulty understanding a question (e.g. where there are language barriers or people with impairments such as learning difficulties).
+The questions are suitable for most adults and children, but you may need to adapt them for particular groups such as adults or children who might have difficulty understanding a question (e.g. where there are language barriers or people with impairments such as learning difficulties).

 Funding recipients will also need to think about the tools and methods to use to collect any additional data required to measure progress of outcome indicators, obtain information for learning, or to report to other funders, partners and stakeholders.

-1. Choose the questions that are relevant for your M&E approach from the Sport England Question Bank.
+1. Choose the questions that are relevant for your M&E approach from the Sport England Question Banks.